 Symptoms of Vaginal Yeast Infection

-The vagina and vulva may itch or burn, particularly during sexual intercourse.
+The vagina and vulva may itch or burn, which may be particularly severe during sexual intercourse.
 The genital area may become red and swollen.
-Women may have a white discharge, often thick and resembling cottage cheese.
+Women may have a white discharge, often thick and curd-like.

 Did You Know...